MartTave/bachelor-report/bachelor_thesis.typ

 caption: [Bib detection benchmark result]
 ) <bib_detection_benchmark>

-As shown in the @bib_detection_benchmark, the results seems very good, but the dataset was put together by hand, and the situations were selected to be easy (no motion blur, no partially visible bib) so the results need to be taken while keeping that in mind.
+As shown in the @bib_detection_benchmark, the results seems very good, but the dataset was put together by hand, and the situations were selected to be easy (no motion blur, no partially visible bib) so the results needs to be taken while keeping that in mind.
 The number of false positive is pretty high, but this is not a problem, as the target was to have the highest recall possible.
 The false positive can be filtered out, by first allowing only a bib detection inside of a person detection box.
 This would effectively eliminate all detection outside of a person box.
 And then we can allow only a single detection per person box, to avoid reading numbers present on contestant t-shirt.
 As a last line of defense, we can put some filters on the result of the reading, but we will see those in the @bib_reading

 == Depth estimation